 How to back up photos and videos with Google Photos

-High quality gives you unlimited free storage, but will downscale all images sharper than sixteen megapixels and restrict video uploads to 1080p.
+- Storage saver: This will downscale all images sharper than sixteen megapixels and restrict video uploads to 1080p.
 Both photos and videos will also be recompressed for smaller file sizes.
+Or,

-Original stores full-resolution media without any downscaling or recompression.
-This option uses up the available storage in your Google Account and is only recommended if you take photos with a DSLR camera and want to maintain the exact original quality.
+- Original quality: This stores full-resolution media without any downscaling or recompression.
+Use this if you want to maintain the exact original quality.

-Step 7: Go back to the previous screen and tap Free Up Space if you want your originals removed from this device after they’re backed up in Google Photos.
+5) Go back and tap your profile picture > Google Photos settings > Manage device storage > Free up space if you want your originals removed from this device after they’re backed up in Google Photos.

-Using Spotlight on iOS 9, you can search for albums, groups or recently-viewed photos on Flickr without opening the app.
+Using Spotlight, you can search for albums, groups or recently-viewed photos on Flickr without opening the app.

 How to back up photos and videos with Flickr

-Step 3: Tap the gear icon at the top to open Flickr’s settings interface.
+3) Tap the circular icon at the top left to open Flickr’s Auto-Uploadr settings.

 Tip: Deselect Allow uploading over cellular to prevent unwanted charges.